asolove/asolove.github.io/_posts/2026-05-29-better-podcast-ui.markdown

 <figure>
   <img src="/making-of/assets/screenshot.png" alt="Screenshot of Ducking — waveform timeline, transcript pane, history panel, two cursors on different clips" />
+  <figcaption>Screenshot of Ducking in action, with the media manager, comments, and track effects panels all open.</figcaption>
 </figure>

 ## A better UI for editing spoken word audio